Apple whispers farewell to macOS Server

 All the bits that make it a server are being deprecated

-Apple appears to have all-but-killed macOS Server by deprecating most of what distinguishes it from a desktop OS.
+Apple appears to have all but killed macOS Server by deprecating most of what distinguishes it from a desktop OS.

-The company slipped out news of the software's demise in a nondescriptforum post that details how Cupertino plans to stop supporting DHCP support, DNS, mail, messages, NetInstall, VPN, the Web server, the Wiki, as well as calendar and contact support.
+The company slipped out news of the software's demise in a nondescript forum post that details how Cupertino plans to stop supporting DHCP, DNS, mail, messages, NetInstall, VPN, the Web server, the Wiki, as well as calendar and contact support.
 There's also a handy list of open source alternatives to each of these, so you can run them on proper, redundant, resilient server hardware.

 “A number of services will be deprecated, and will be hidden on new installations of an update to macOS Server coming in spring 2018”, the statement said, and “These deprecated services will be removed in a future release of macOS Server, so those depending on them should consider alternatives, including hosted services”.